Ousinki/my-digital-garden/content/vocabulary.md

 Happy Thanksgiving! 🦃
 From this i know you are racist
 He made a racist comment.
-The country has people from many different races. (race = 种族)
+The country has people from many different [races|種族].
 NATO will **fall apart**.
 Their marriage fell apart after ten years.
 She completely fell apart when she heard the news.